oswin-correa/sfdx-plugins/README.md

 sfdx utils:orgCompare -x compareorg@scratch.org -> When SFDX project already has a source for comparision sfdx utils:orgCompare -x  compareorg1@scratch.org -y compareorg2@scratch.org

-Create a folder org_compare with a results.txt file.
+Creates a folder org_compare with a results.txt file.
 Paste this is any JSON viewer tool to get a detailed information regarding the comparision results

 x: UserName of Org 1